Lisa Ray

 In 2009, Ray was diagnosed with multiple myeloma, an incurable form of blood cancer.
 She began writing The Yellow Diaries, a blog about her experiences of having cancer.
 Her writing and columns have since regularly appeared in multiple major publications.
 Ray remains an active advocate of stem-cell therapy and has participated in several successful fundraisers and cancer awareness campaigns.

 In 2011, Ray began hosting a popular travel show on Discovery Channel India alongside appearing as host and judge in Food Network's highest rated show, Top Chef Canada.

 In 2016, Ray opened an Instagram account dedicated to poetry.
-In March 2019, Ray participated as a panelist on the 2019 edition of Canada Reads where she advocated for David Chariandy's award-winning second novel, Brother.

 Early life

-Ray was born in Toronto to a Bengali Hindu father and a Polish Catholic mother and grew up in the suburb of Etobicoke.
+Ray was born in Toronto to an Indian Bengali Hindu father and a Polish Catholic mother and grew up in the suburb of Etobicoke.
 She spoke Polish with her maternal grandmother and watched movies of Federico Fellini and Satyajit Ray with her cinephile dad.
 During her childhood she spent some time in Calcutta.

 She excelled academically, doing five years of high school in four, while attending three different high schools: Etobicoke Collegiate Institute, Richview Collegiate Institute and Silverthorn Collegiate Institute.